-Methicillin-resistant Staphylococcus aureus — or MRSA — has been a problem in hospital and health care settings for decades.
-More recently, this highly drug-resistant bacterium has become a problem among otherwise healthy school-age athletes.
+Methicillin-resistant Staphylococcus aureus — or MRSA — is a type of highly drug-resistant bacteria that has been a problem in hospital and health care settings for decades.
+More recently, MRSA has become a problem among otherwise healthy student athletes.
 Is your child at risk?
 What can you do to protect against MRSA infection?
-James M. Steckelberg, M.D., an infectious disease specialist at Mayo Clinic, Rochester, Minn., answers these and other common questions about MRSA.

 What is MRSA?

-MRSA is a type of bacterium that can resist the effects of many common antibiotics.
-This ability makes MRSA infections much more difficult to cure.
+MRSA is a type of staph bacteria that has become resistant to the effects of many common antibiotics.
+This means that the antibiotics that used to kill the bacteria — such as methicillin — no longer work.
+This makes MRSA infections much more difficult to treat.

 MRSA first surfaced in hospitals, where it often caused serious bloodstream infections in people who were sick with other diseases and conditions.
 Now there are varieties of MRSA that occur in nonhospital settings.
 These infections typically affect the skin of otherwise healthy individuals — such as student athletes.